praekelt/jmbo-foundry/README.rst

 Jmbo Foundry User Guide
 =======================

+`jmbo-foundry` ties together the various jmbo products enabling you to rapidly build multilingual web and mobi sites with the minimum amount of code and customization.

 `jmbo-foundry` strives for a high level of through the web configuration.
-Much of the site's behaviour is customizable through the admin interface.
+Much of the site's behaviour is configurable through the admin interface.

 Sites
 -----